 - 7. Open flames of any sort, candles, fires, sparklers and other pyrotechnics are prohibited.
 Birdseed and natural petals may be used, but synthetic materials, silk petals, glitter, confetti and rice are prohibited. - 8.
 No tents are allowed. - 9.
-If alcohol will be served, the Member must submit, at least 14 days prior to the event, a certificate of insurance providing liquor liability coverage for the event with limits not less than one million (\$1,000,000.00) dollars per occurrence, naming Bald Head Association as an additional insured.
+If alcohol will be served, the Member must submit, at least 14 days prior to the event, a certificate of insurance providing liquor liability coverage for the event with limits not less than one million (\$ 1,000,000.00) dollars per occurrence, naming Bald Head Association as an additional insured.
 Liquor may not be served without a Special Occasion Permit.
 Beer and wine may be served only in accordance with state law.
 No brown-bagging is allowed.
 Loud, offensive, and disorderly conduct will not be tolerated.
 If neighboring homeowners chose to call Public Safety regarding noise or behavior that is offensive, the Association assumes no responsibility. - 10.
 The Member is responsible for violation of these rules and regulations during the period of use or associated with Member's event, whether by Member, Member's agents or contractors, guests or other event participants.

-I hereby reserve the e Surfman's Walk Gazebo for use on beginning at a/m or p/m (circle one). clude and the Gazebo will be returned to its or p/m (circle one). original condition by: I ACKNOWLEDG E that I have read the above rules and AGRE EE to abide by them: Responsible Party --------------------------------------
+I hereby reserve the Surfman's Walk Gazebo for use on , 20, 20, beginning at a/m or p/m (circle one).

+The event will conclude and the Gazebo will be returned to its original condition by: a/m or p/m (circle one).

+I ACKNOWLEDGE that I have read the above rules and AGREE to abide by them:

+Responsible Party